Kaldafjellet

 Kaldafjellet is a mountain on the border of Agder and Rogaland counties in southern Norway.
-The mountain lies on the border of the municipality of Suldal (in Rogaland county) and the municipality of Bykle (in Agder county).
+The mountain lies on the border of Suldal Municipality (in Rogaland county) and Bykle Municipality (in Agder county).
 The mountain has two peaks: the eastern one lies on the municipal-county border reaching 1452 m, while the highest point on the mountain lies less than 1 km to the west, reaching a peak of 1480 m.
 The prominence of the mountain is 210 m and the isolation is 4.2 km.

-The mountain sits about 17 km southeast of the village of Nesflaten, just east of the mountain Steinkilenuten (in Suldal) and it is about 20 km west of Hovden in Bykle.
+The mountain sits about 17 km southeast of the village of Nesflaten, just east of the mountain Steinkilenuten (in Suldal Municipality) and it is about 20 km west of Hovden in Bykle Municipality.
 The lake Ormsavatnet lies just east of the mountain and the lake Holmevatnet.